Skip to content

 Confirm the cause of the error

-Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshoot AWS CLI errors.
+Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-Review the error message
+Review the error log message

-Example error message for Lambda authorizer functions that return an IAM policy document with an explicit deny:
+Example error log message for Lambda authorizer functions that return an IAM policy document with an explicit deny:

-{ "message": "User is not authorized to access this resource with an explicit deny"
+{ "message": "User is not authorized to access this resource with an explicit deny"}

-{ "message": "User is not authorized to access this resource"
+{ "message": "User is not authorized to access this resource"}

-Example error message for REST APIs with an attached resource policy that explicitly denies access to the caller:
+Example error log message for REST APIs with an attached resource policy that explicitly denies access to the caller:

-{ "message": "User: anonymous is not authorized to perform: execute-api:Invoke on resource: <api-resource-arn> with an explicit deny"
+{ "message": "User: anonymous is not authorized to perform: execute-api:Invoke on resource: <api-resource-arn> with an explicit deny"}

 View the API Gateway logs

-Example log error message if a required token is missing or doesn't match the token validation:
+Example error log message if a required token is missing or doesn't match the token validation:

-Extended Request Id: MY92nHDwwwIdGxzR=Unauthorized request: request-id
+Extended Request Id: EXAMPLEabcIdGxzR=Unauthorized request: request-id

-Example log error message if a Lambda authorizer returns a policy that denies access:
+Example error log message if a Lambda authorizer returns a policy that denies access:

-Sending request to https://lambda.region.amazonaws.com/2015-03-31/functions/lambda-authorizer-arn/invocationsAuthorizer result body before parsing:
+Sending request to https://lambda.region.amazonaws.com/2015-03-31/functions/lambda-authorizer-arn/invocationsAuthorizer result body before parsing: {

 "principalId": "user",